jteja2003/3-2-theory-/short.md

 - Establishing causation requires rigorous testing and ruling out confounding factors, whereas correlation can be determined through statistical measures like the Pearson correlation coefficient.

 Understanding both concepts is crucial in data analysis to avoid incorrect conclusions and make informed decisions based on the data.
+#
+# long(unit-2)
+# Train/Test Split in Machine Learning

+**Train/Test Split** is a fundamental technique in machine learning to evaluate the performance of a model.
+It involves dividing the dataset into two separate sets:

+- **Training Set:** Used to train the model.
+- **Testing Set:** Used to evaluate the model's performance.

+### Purpose

+The main purpose of the train/test split is to provide an unbiased evaluation of a model by testing it on data it hasn't seen during training.
+This helps assess how well the model generalizes to new, unseen data.

+### Implementation Steps

+1. **Load the Dataset:**
+   - Start by loading the dataset you want to work with.

+2. **Split the Dataset:**
+   - Randomly split the data into training and testing sets.
+Common splits are 70-30, 80-20, or 90-10, where the larger portion is used for training.

+3. **Train the Model:**
+   - Use the training set to train your machine learning model.

+4. **Test the Model:**
+   - Use the testing set to evaluate the model's performance.

+5. **Evaluate Performance:**
+   - Calculate performance metrics such as accuracy, precision, recall, F1-score, or mean squared error (depending on the type of task).

+### Example using Scikit-Learn (Python)
+### Summary
+-The train/test split is a crucial technique in machine learning for evaluating model performance on new, unseen data.
+By splitting the dataset into training and testing sets, training the model on one part, and evaluating it on another, you can assess its generalization capability and avoid overfitting.
+This approach is straightforward to implement using libraries like Scikit-Learn and is essential for building robust and reliable machine learning models